yusuff-fatorisa/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 #### `1-create_database_if_missing.sql`
   - This script contains some `SQL` commands that creates a database.
 It also does not fail in case the specified database already exist.

+#### `2-remove_database.sql`
+  - This file contains some `SQL` commands that deletes a specified name of the database.
+In case the specified database does not exist, it does not fail nor throw any error.